forestdb/forestdb.org/models/hii-generics.md

 In the original model, Tessler & Goodman (2016) modeled generics in the format "Ks have F," where Ks were restricted to animals and Fs were properties of animals.
 It was consequential to restrict the space as it removed possible complication for cases when a shared prevalence prior was not obvious, as in the case of "human activities cause global warming."

 However, a possible workaround to the divergent prevalence prior is to manipulate threshold prior.
 The question for threshold prior focuses on the usefulness of generics under different circumstances rather than the correctness of generics under different prevalence levels.
 It may be that people have stable threshold priors regarding different contexts (e.g. a left-skewed distribution generally resembles striking properties).
-The divergence of prevalence priors emerge because of different categorization of the property (some categorize "cause global warming" as matters-if-any or striking and others categorized it as matters-if-most).
+The divergence of prevalence priors emerges because of different categorization of the property (some categorize "cause global warming" as matters-if-any or striking and others categorized it as matters-if-most).

 To gather empirical data for threshold priors, a hypothetical experiment will be to ask "From a scale of 1-10, would you rather generic sentence on 'K cause global warming' be uttered under circumstance: (A) matters if any (B) about half (C\) matters if most?"
 Threshold priors may be modeled as multinomial distribution to capture the different threshold priors across participants.